BioTesseract/kmeRs/README.md

 ### 2.3 Tutorials

-Package vignettes [/kmeRs/vignettes/](/kmeRs/vignettes/) folder of the repository or directly from the package by commands:
+Package vignettes are avaliable in [/kmeRs/vignettes/](/kmeRs/vignettes/) folder of the repository or directly from the package by command:

 ```r
 # To show the introduction vignette
 vignette("Introduction_to_kmeRs_package", package="kmeRs")